 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep didanosine capsules in the container they came in, tightly closed, and out of reach of children.
 Store them at room temperature and away from excess heat and moisture (not in the bathroom).
-Keep didanosine liquid in the refrigerator, closed tightly, and dispose of any unused medication after 30 days.
+Keep didanosine oral solution in the refrigerator, closed tightly, and dispose of any unused medication after 30 days.